 For the purposes of the present document, the terms given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

+Wireless Sensing: aims to acquire information about remote object(s)’ characteristics (e.g. shape, size, speed, location, distances or relative motion between objects, etc.) using Radio Frequency signals.

+5G based wireless sensing service: aims to enable 5G system to provide wireless sensing performed by RAN and UE.

+NOTE: Certain use cases (e.g. detection of UE’s significant location change) might alternatively be satisfied using information already available in EPC and E-UTRA.
+In such cases, the available information can be used.
+This study will not lead to impacts on EPC and E-UTRA.